Googool/pico_blink/README.md

 ## Quickstart 🚀

-*Something about cloning the repository or adding it with submodules*.
-[WIP]

 ![Raspberry Pi Pico pinout](images/pico-pinout.png)

 According to the pinout of the Raspberry Pi Pico, the onboard LED is connected to the GP25 pin, which is also capable of doing Pulse-Width Modulation (PWM).
 This library includes a **pulsing** function, which can be found inside of the [examples](https://github.com/Googool/pico_blink/tree/main/examples) folder.